#

 }'

-- An RPC is used for setting the default device logging to 'true', logs will be written for all devices without filtering any logs based on their node ID.
+This RPC is used to set the default device logging to true.
+Logs are written for all devices without filtering based on node ID.

-- The input contains only the name of the the logging broker, 'broker-identifier'.
+RPC input contains only the name of the logging broker (broker-identifier).
+Invoking this RPC clears the leaf-list enabled-devices.

 curl --location --request POST 'http://localhost:8181/rests/operations/logging:enable-default-device-logging' \